-There tends to be a gap between how we harness our theoretical versus practical knowledge in our business.
-We’ve heard it, and even said it ourselves: “That sounds great in theory, but how does it work in practice?”
+In our business, as in many others, there’s often a gap between how we harness our theoretical knowledge and our practical knowledge.
+We’ve all heard it before.
+I’m sure you’ve even said it yourself.
+“That sounds great in theory, but how does it work in practice?”

-Finally, it can be used anywhere, any time.
-For example, a manager can observe his workers performing a task and with some simple math, he or she can figure out if they are overstaffed or understaffed and adjust accordingly.
+Finally, this definition of optimization can be used anywhere, any time.
+For example, a manager can observe his workers performing a task.
+With some simple math, they can figure out if they are overstaffed or understaffed and adjust accordingly.